YourOnly-One/content/content/techmagus/en-ph/c/codebits/hugo/hugo-render-link/hugo-cross-reference-markdown-links.md

 +++
-title = "How To Add Cross Reference in Hugo Markdown Links" description = "How to add cross reference support for Markdown links in Hugo"
+title = "How-To add cross reference in Hugo markdown links" description = "How to add cross reference support for Markdown links in Hugo"

 publishdate = 2022-05-20T19:24:27+08:00                                          # manually adjust to local timezone